tensorlakeai/indexify/docs/docs/develop.md

 ```

 ## Visual Studio DevContainer
 Visual Studio Code Devcontainers have been setup as well.
 Opening the codebase in VS Studio Code should prompt opening the project in a container.
+Once the container is up, test that the application can be compiled and run -
+1. `make local-dev`
+2. Install the Python Dependencies as described above.
+3. Compile and Run the application as descibed above.